-I felt myself very lucky to be invited by Blogadda to attend India’s first ever national bloggers meet and award ceremony.
+I felt very lucky to be invited by Blogadda to attend India’s first ever national bloggers meet and award ceremony.
 Even though it was in Mumbai and I had to bear the travel cost on my own and only registration cost of Rs.
 1000 was waived I found that as an opportunity for me to be there, network with other bloggers and learn a LOT of things about blogging.

 So I decided to travel there by bus.
-Unfortunately for me while travelling to Mumbai my bus met with an accident with a Karnataka politician’s car and that car was completely damaged.
-Even though it was the car driver’s fault as he rammed into our bus from behind and there was no casualty, there was huge problem with the car owner and it seemed that incidence would turn into a state vs state (Karnataka vs. Maharastra) debate.
+Unfortunately for me while traveling to Mumbai my bus met with an accident with a Karnataka politician’s car and that car was completely damaged.
+Even though it was the car driver’s fault as he rammed into our bus from behind and there was no casualty, there was a huge problem with the car owner and it seemed that incidence would turn into a state vs state (Karnataka vs. Maharastra) debate.
 The politician was from Karnataka and most of the people in the bus from Maharastra.
 I was amazed to find how an accident can turn into a much larger state issue in minutes.
-Finally the matter was settled in local PS but in that process I have lost two valuable hours that I could better use for networking in the conference.
+Finally, the matter was settled in local PS but in that process, I have lost two valuable hours that I could better use for networking in the conference.

 But as always happens in all Indian events, the Blogadda event too didn’t start in time and by the time I arrived at the venue, got freshened up and went to the venue the program has just started.

 Immediately after we reached the venue we were given a kit by the organizers.
 The kit contained a very well designed neck-liner bearing the name of the participant with WIN ’14 logo on one side and the details of the sessions on the other.
 There were some gift vouchers and a beautiful Blogadda badge.
 Both the badge and neck-liner is worth preserving as beautiful mementos of the event for future.

 The first session was on Storytelling Vs Blogging where Anil P and Kavi Arasu set the tune of the conference right.